 Barberton, OH 44203

-The Barberton Family Practice is an unopposed, family medicine only, program in a 310-bed community hospital.
+The Family Medicine Residency Program at Summa Health System – Barberton Campus is an unopposed, family medicine only, program in a 310-bed community hospital.
 We are located in a small city 40 minutes south of Cleveland.
 Because we are the only residency in this hospital, the residents receive individualized, one-on-one teaching by our specialists.
 They also have more unrestricted access to procedures and deliveries.
 Our medicine rotations are primary care focused and run by the family medicine residents and family medicine attendings.
-Our continuity clinic is staffed by six faculty, a full-time behavioral scientist, as well as community preceptors.
+Our clinic is staffed by seven faculty, a full-time behavioral scientist, as well as community preceptors.
 The faculty is diverse in experience and dedicated to teaching and making the residents’ experience as worthwhile as possible.
-The residents perform pediatric rotations at nearby Children’s Medical Center of Akron.
+The residents perform pediatric rotations at nearby Akron Children’s Hospital.

-The residents receive many benefits including free meals, free parking in an enclosed parking deck, private call rooms, competitive salary, health insurance, and memberships to the Ohio Academy of Family Physicians and the American Academy of Family Physicians.
+The residents receive many benefits including a meal stipend, free parking, private call rooms, competitive salary, health insurance, and memberships to the Ohio Academy of Family Physicians and the American Academy of Family Physicians.

 This residency is a great place to work and learn.
 We encourage you to look at our website and contact us for more information.